 Emma LaRocque has defined colonization as a “form of invasion, dispossession and subjugation of a peoples…The result of such incursion is the dispossession of vast amounts of lands from the original inhabitants.
 This is often legalized after the fact…The long-term result of such massive dispossession is institutionalized inequality.
 The colonizer/colonized relationship is by nature an unequal one that benefits the colonizer at the expense of the colonized”.
 Colonization provides colonizers with political power and control, economic gain through the exploitation of peoples and resources, and social power with the dominance of colonizer cultural practices and beliefs.
 Colonization is an ongoing process which continues to provide political/economic/social benefits to the colonizers of lands.

-There are many different definitions and models of consent that take into account the particular wants, needs, and communication styles of those who practise it.
+There are many different definitions and models of consent that take into account the particular wants, needs, and communication styles of those who practice it.
 At AVP, we define consent as a mutual, emotional, physical and psychological understanding between people(s) without force of any kind.
 When engaging intimately with other individuals, consent is necessary to ensure that everybody involved is aware and interested in what is happening.
 Consent is based on communication, not assumptions.